jcalixte/blog/src/pages/posts/introduction-to-smart-notes.md

 #### Our cognitive biases

 Besides memory, brains aren't reliable because of many cognitive biases: confirmation bias, attentional bias, mere-exposure effect, normalcy bias, you name it.
 Even if it's the most complex system in our body, our brain must face many obstacles in order to not fool itself.
 For instance, more often than necessary, we look for arguments that unconsciously reinforce our original thoughts, we tend to argue with a pre-existing belief.
-This is what Julia Galef calls the “soldier mindset” in “[The Scout Mindset](https://juliagalef.com)”.
+This is what Julia Galef calls the "soldier mindset" in "[The Scout Mindset](https://juliagalef.com)".
 She opposes it to the scout mindset: a mindset in which the search for the truth is what primarily guides its reasoning.

 As the scout's goal is to draw the most accurate map in the battlefield, taking notes becomes the map for your thoughts: they tell you what you know, what you don't know and guide you through your reflection.